 Environmental Benefits — What Miscanthus Does for Soil and Climate

-This is the section that makes Miscanthus truly extraordinary.
+This is the section that makes Miscanthus truly exceptional.

 CO₂ sequestration: Miscanthus sequesters up to 34 tons of CO₂ per hectare per year through its deep root system and humus buildup.
 This is one of the highest CO₂ sequestration rates of all agricultural crops.
-At the same time, burning it releases only as much CO₂ as the plant absorbed during its current growth phase – meaning the balance is almost climate-neutral.
+At the same time, when burned, only as much CO₂ is released as the plant absorbed in its current growth phase — meaning the balance is almost climate-neutral.

-Humus buildup: This is one of the most important, but least known, advantages.
-Miscanthus actively builds up humus through its deep roots and annually decaying organic material.
+Humus buildup: Here lies one of the most important, but least known, benefits.
+Miscanthus actively builds humus through its deep roots and annually dying organic matter.
 This is the exact opposite of what intensive arable farming does to soils.
-After several years of Miscanthus cultivation, the soils are measurably better than before – more organic matter, better water retention capacity, more active soil life.
+After several years of Miscanthus cultivation, the soils are measurably better than before — more organic matter, better water retention, more active soil life.

-Erosion protection: The deep roots hold the soil firmly – Miscanthus is an excellent erosion protection (protection against soil degradation by water and wind) on slopes and vulnerable areas.
+Erosion control: The deep roots hold the soil firmly — Miscanthus is an excellent erosion protector (protection against soil erosion by water and wind) on slopes and endangered areas.

-Biodiversity: Dense Miscanthus stands create habitats for a variety of animals and insects.
-Compared to conventional monocultures, biodiversity on and around Miscanthus fields is significantly higher.
+Biodiversity: Dense Miscanthus stands create habitat for a variety of animals and insects.
+Compared to conventional monocultures, biodiversity on and around Miscanthus areas is significantly higher.

-Water balance: The deep roots improve the soil's water permeability.
-During dry periods, Miscanthus draws water from the subsoil – making it significantly more resistant to drought stress than conventional crops.
+Water balance: The deep roots improve the water permeability of the soil.
+During dry periods, Miscanthus draws water from the subsoil — making it significantly more resistant to drought stress than conventional crops.

 No competition with food: This is a politically and ethically important argument.
-Miscanthus can be cultivated on marginal lands that are less suitable for food production.
-It does not compete with wheat, corn, or other staple foods for the best agricultural land.
+Miscanthus can be grown on marginal lands that are less suitable for food production.
+It does not compete with wheat, corn, or other staple foods for the best arable land.

 Economic Aspects — What Miscanthus Means for Farmers

 The numbers speak for themselves.
-In good grain maize areas, 15 to 25 tons of dry matter per hectare per year can be harvested.
-At current market prices, this corresponds to approximately 1,800 to 2,400 euros per hectare per year in revenue.
+In good grain maize areas, 15 to 25 tons of dry matter can be harvested per hectare per year.
+This corresponds to approximately 1,800 to 2,400 euros per hectare per year in revenue at current market prices.

-The establishment and cultivation of a Miscanthus area, including soil cultivation and planting, costs between 2,000 and 2,500 euros per hectare – a one-time investment that pays for itself from the second or third year and then yields returns for at least another 25 years.
+The establishment and cultivation of a Miscanthus area, including soil preparation and planting, costs between 2,000 and 2,500 euros per hectare — a one-time investment that amortizes from the second or third year and then yields returns for at least 25 more years.

 Challenges — What You Should Know